 - If the gluten-free flour blend you use already has xanthan gum or guar gum in it, then omit the xanthan gum called for in this recipe.

 - Peanut Butter.
 Use your favorite creamy peanut butter here as long as it isn’t too oily.
 You want it to be a normal creamy type salted peanut butter.
-I use Jif Natural usually, but have used regular Jif as well as other brands.
+I recommend Peanut Butter & Co Smooth Operator as it’s certified gluten-free and yummy.
 If you have a peanut allergy, you can use almond butter instead as an equal substitute.

 - Chocolate: I used semi-sweet chocolate chips.
 Use your favorite variety!

 You’ll need a jelly roll baking pan for making these.
-The one I use and recommend is this one, that I like because it comes with a lid too so you can cover your treats without anything sticking to the surface.
+The one I use and recommend is this jelly roll pan with lid, that I like because it comes with a lid too so you can cover your treats without anything sticking to the surface.

 You’ll drop the dough in little mounds over the peanut butter fudge layer.
 This is what the finished pan of gooey treats looks like after baking, before you cut them up: